 In January 2010, the FASB issued ASC Update 2010-06, Fair Value Measurements and Disclosures: Improving Disclosures about Fair Value Measurements.
 This guidance amends ASC 820 that requires the reporting entity to disclose additional information on: (i) significant transfers in and out of Levels 1 and 2 measurements and reasons for transfers; (ii) Level 3 gross purchases, sales, issuances, and settlements information; (iii) measurement disclosures by classes of assets and liabilities; and (iv) a description of the valuation techniques and inputs used to measure fair value is required for both recurring and nonrecurring fair value measurements.
-This guidance is effective for reporting periods beginning after December 15, 2009, except for the requirement to provide Level 1 and 2 activities, which will be effective for fiscal years beginning after December 15, 2010 and interim periods within those fiscal years.
-Management does not expect that the adoption of the guidance will have a material impact on the Plan's net assets available for benefits.
+The new disclosures and clarifications of existing disclosures are effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances and settlements in the roll forward of activity in Level 3 fair value measurements.
+Those disclosures are effective for fiscal years beginning after December 15, 2010 and for interim periods within those fiscal years.
+The adoption of the guidance did not have a material impact on the Plan's net assets available for benefits.